LiadKh/K-Means/README.md

 # Building the program
 1. Build the project on Visual Studio 2015 with CUDA 8 support.
 2. Set the .exe file on the same path in every machine.
+3. In your main computer - open wmpiexec.
+4. Insert the path of the .exe file and the path of the folder which contain the input.txt
+5. Enter computers ips
-1. In your main computer - open wmpiexec and enter computers ips and the build path with "input.txt" file.
-Don't forget to select the number of processes.
-Run the program with the number of processors = number of machines.
+6. Select the number of processes.
+(Run the program with the number of processors = number of machines).

 # Algorithm
 1. MASTER process reads the data from "input.txt" file.